theaatif/ThreatWatch/README.md

 ## 🚀 Run the Tool
 - python alert_system.py
-- Select your network interface when prompted.
+- Select your network interface no.
+- Go to web browser and start surfing web like google.com, myntra.com, test.pht(for http)....etc.

 ## How to Identify Your Active Network Interface??
 - ✅ Open Command Prompt / PowerShell